andrekovac/explain-programming/content/blog/other/learning.md

 ---
-title: 'Learning - How to do it best'
+title: 'Learning to learn - How to learn most effectively'
 description: 'Great tips on how to learn to learn'
 date: '2017-09-12'
 author: 'André Kovac'